olegbezk/ng4-animations/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.

+Use `--spec false` flag to prevent test class creation.
+For example: `ng g c new --spec false`

 ## Build